rbock/sqlpp11/README.md

 The sqlpp11 port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

+The connector libraries such as sqlite3 and mysql are come with sqlpp11, which are named as [sqlpp11-connector-sqlite3](https://github.com/microsoft/vcpkg/tree/master/ports/sqlpp11-connector-sqlite3) and [sqlpp11-connector-mysql](https://github.com/microsoft/vcpkg/tree/master/ports/sqlpp11-connector-mysql).

+Both of these two ports are maintained as separate packages in vcpkg now.

 Basic usage:
 -------------